Are you an adviser? Go to Unbiased Pro

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-Yes, it is perfectly legal to run many types of business from your own home.
-You just need to make sure that you have the necessary permissions for the type of work you are doing, that it isn't causing a nuisance for your neighbours or anti-social in any way, and most importantly that you are paying any necessary business rates (if applicable).
-Many businesses, particularly those that are small and web-based, will not require any special permissions or cause any social issues, and may not require you to pay business rates.
+You just need to ensure you have the necessary permissions for the type of work you are doing, that it isn't causing a nuisance for your neighbours and, most importantly, you are paying any necessary business rates.

 Where should I start with a home-based business?

-First you need to decide if it’s possible to run your business from home.
+First, you need to decide if it’s possible to run your business from home.

-If you’re a services business who delivers in person (such as a beautician, therapist or childminder), think about the space and equipment you need to work, along with any regulations with which your workspace must comply.
+If you’re a services business which delivers in person (such as a beautician, therapist or childminder), think about the space and equipment you need to work, along with any regulations with which your workspace must comply.

 Manufacturing businesses, such as handicrafts, pose a more daunting challenge.
-You’ll have to consider a number of questions, such as:

 • Do I have the space I need?